how to handle Exceptions (Errors) in programs¶

 AssertionError: Exception not raised

-I use the raise statement
+I add a raise statement to the

-def raise_exception(): raise Exception
+raise_exceptionfunction inexceptions.py5def raise_exception(): 6 raise Exception

-def test_catching_exceptions_w_messages(self): with self.assertRaisesRegex( Exception, 'BOOM!' ): src.exceptions.raise_exception()
+test_exceptions.py42 def test_catching_exceptions_w_messages(self): 43 with self.assertRaisesRegex( 44 Exception, 'BOOM!'
+45 ): 46 src.exceptions.raise_exception()

 the terminal shows AssertionError